gijs/applitude/index.md

 # iApplause

 iApplause is a runtime framework accompanied by a DSL for developing data-centric iPhone applications.
-It is an iPhone-only version of the [Applause](http://code.google.com/p/applause/) Xtext DSL, extended and very much customized to suit my own needs.
+It is an iPhone-only version of the [Applause](http://code.google.com/p/applause/) Xtext DSL, extended and very much customized to my own needs.

 ## Overview